737BassTP/COSC345-Game/Assignment1.md

 ## Members
 ### 3340483 Campbell Nicholas - Art Designer
 I have just completed my honours degree in genetics before moving over to computer science this year for a DipGrad.
 Through this I have demonstrated the capability to excel in a long project, with skills such as researching, commitment, writing and team work.
 I have just been part of a COSC202 ANDIE team last semester where we worked well as a team and produced a good product.
 I have also been part of numerous teams, especially in the music scene, lending me the skills to help the team excel despite a lot of my experience being from outside the field.
-### 3391288, Thomas Pedersen - Programmer, Music
+### 3391288 Thomas Pedersen - Programmer, Music
-I have a master's degree from Falmouth University in Game Development (Audio + Design) and have programmed games and composed music since 2010.
-My online presence is under the nickname 737BassTP.
+I have a master's degree from Falmouth University in Game Development (Audio + Design) and have programmed games and composed music since 2010.<br>My online presence is under the nickname 737BassTP.
 ### 2257106 Sean Russell - Programmer
 I worked with a team for COSC202 as a developer for the ANDIE project, developing image filters and graphic effects to edit an image.
 During summer school I took COSC360 (Video game design) and worked as Head of Development.
 Our team created a tower defence game named "Alien Interplanetary Defence" using unity and c#.